rpt09-orchid/chris-reviews/README.md

 $> brew services start postgresql
 # create the db with `createdb` command
 $> createdb firebnb-reviews
-# seed  db, this will also download jpegs and upload to S3 so make sure you ahve your credentials in your .env
+# seed  db,make sure you ahve your credentials in your .env
 $> npm run seed-database
+# for 10 million records each for reviews and ratings..do
+$> npm run megaseed
 $> psql firebnb-reviews #to enter psql repl,  to confirm creation
 $ (repl)> \dt; #to show all tables (should see 'paths now)
 $ (repl)> \q; #to exit repl